Ibarca/Forecast-Validation-with-Prophet-Backtesting-Using-One-Train-Test-Split/README.md

 print(test["ds"].min(), "to", test["ds"].max())
 ```

+In this code, `validation_periods = 12` defines how many observations are reserved for validation.
+The training dataset contains all rows except the final 12 periods, while the test dataset contains only those final 12 periods.

+The use of `.iloc` allows the split to be based on the position of the rows in the dataset.
+This is useful because the data is already ordered chronologically, from the oldest period to the most recent period.

 This split is important because time series data should not be split randomly.
-The model should only learn from the past and then be tested on a later period that represents the future.
+In a forecasting problem, the model should only learn from historical information that would have been available at the time of prediction.
+The validation period therefore acts as a simulated future, allowing us to evaluate how well the model would have performed in a real business situation.

 ---